Skip to content

 Plot

 The main concept behind this plot serves to almost warn couples but also provide a bit of a primer on how to really be passive-aggressive.
-The narrator is never named and is only barely described as being female but there is nothing else.
+I never name the narrator, and I only barely describe her as being female.
+But there is nothing else.

 Hence she remains a cypher, as does the cause of whatever the argument was initially all about.
 Also, the husband remains a cypher.